Fair Beam Allocations through Reconfigurable Intelligent Surfaces: Moreau-Yosida Approximation-based Method

-Optimization problems \eqref{DiscreteMP}\eqref{DiscreteMP2} belong to the class of semi-infinite max-min problems.
-One of the existing approaches is to turn the max-min problems into smooth constrained optimization problems and to solve them using nonlinear programming techniques \cite{di1997smooth}.
-This approach constructs a smooth barrier function, whose minimizer yields a minimizer of the original problem.
-Another approach is based on regularization techniques that approximate the maximum function, which turns the original problem into a smooth optimization problem \cite{bertsekas2009nondifferentiable,papavassilopoulos1981algorithms,polak2008algorithm}.
-Our proposed method is along the second approach, but with novel techniques.
+Optimization problems (P0) and (P1) belong to the class of semi-infinite Max-min problems.
+Our proposed method is related to MM approach, but with special techniques.
 We make use of Moreau-Yosida approximation of the maximum function $M(\mathbf{x})=\underset{k}{\max}\,x_k$, which can be explicitly written as \cite{zhang2008compensated,zhang2022tight}